 This post may contain affiliate links.
 Please see my disclosure policy for details.

-If you’re driving from London or the South West, this will take you around three and a half to four hours and you can come off at the York junction along the M1.
-Head to central York and the railway station, you can pull in to their car park there.
+If you’re driving from London or the South West, this will take you around three and a half to four hours and you can come off at the York junction along with the M1.
+Head to central York and the railway station, you can pull into their car park there.

 Parking at the Principal Hotel in York

 Limited parking is available right outside the Principal Hotel in York in their own car park for £15 per night.
 This is secure parking and there is 24 hours security on the grounds.